 My journey with yoga started almost 20 years ago.
 Initially, I saw it only as a way to exercise but I gradually opened up to yoga as a mental, physical and spiritual practice.
 Through yoga I found the means to balance my heart, mind, body and soul and it provided me with a new perspective on life and what is important to me.
 I try to achieve this balance in my own practice, as well as in the classes I teach.

 Caron da Silva

 My yoga journey started over 18 years ago after a serious car accident left me with restricted movement to which I had to adapt and adjust my lifestyle.
 No more dancing, horse riding or kickboxing….then I discovered yoga, and fell in love.
 It developed into a long-term love affair and, with its many facets and aspects, yoga is my life-long adventure.
 As I have had to adapt so much of what I do to suit my body’s limitations in my own practice, I realised that I could share this with others who have similar limitations to make peace with their body and find joy in movement and stillness.

-I recently visited Rishikesh, India, to complete my training with the Siddhi School of Yoga, with a particular emphasis on alignment and adjustment.
-This has added an awareness to my practice and teaching of the importance of following the body’s unique structure and abilities.
-These guidelines help to avoid injury and maximise the body’s ability to remain fluid and supple preventing the onset of age- related stiffness and immobility –restorative yoga, Hatha yoga and chair yoga are my favourites.
+I did my 200 hour Yoga Alliance accredited teacher training at the Siddhi School of Yoga, Rishikesh, India.
+The emphasis on holistic alignment and adjustment has added an awareness to my own practice and teaching of the importance of following the body’s unique structure and abilities.
+This helps to avoid injury and maximise the body’s ability to remain fluid and supple preventing the onset of age- related stiffness and immobility.
+Holistic, restorative and chair yoga are my favourites.
 I completed an additional 100 hour YACEP accredited holistic yoga training to enhance my teaching.

-I have practiced kriya* yoga for many years and this has been an essential element in keeping balance and awareness through many changes and challenges in my life.
-This is something that I incorporate into my classes .
+I have practiced kriya yoga for many years and this has been an essential element in keeping balance and awareness through many changes and challenges in my life.
+This is something that I incorporate into my breathing and meditation classes.